Bool expressions are used to evaluate conditions and should always return in a true or false value.

 Employment.WorkerType == 'Regular' && (Employment.EmployeeStatus == 'Active' || Employment.EmployeeStatus == 'Leave')

-All regular employees that are either active or on leave return true, all other employees return false
+All regular employees return true, all other employees return false

 Comments